 Charles Joens, age 92 of Martensdale formally of Algona, passed away on Monday, June 3, 2019, at the Good Samaritan Society Center in Indianola.
-Funeral services will be held at 10:30 a.m. on Saturday, June 15, at Hillcrest Baptist Church in Algona with the Rev. Paul Avery and the Rev. Jeremy Kidder officiating.
-Burial will take place in East Lawn Cemetery in Algona with military rites conducted by the VFW Post #2541 and the Haag-Turner American Legion Post #90 of Algona.
-Visitation will be 9 a.m. until service time Saturday, June 15, at Hillcrest Baptist Church.
+Funeral services were at 10:30 a.m. on Saturday, June 15, at Hillcrest Baptist Church in Algona with the Rev. Paul Avery and the Rev. Jeremy Kidder officiating.
+Burial was in East Lawn Cemetery, Algona, with military rites conducted by the VFW Post #2541 and the Haag-Turner American Legion Post #90 of Algona.
+Visitation was 9 a.m. until service time Saturday, June 15, at Hillcrest Baptist Church.

 Charles Henry Joens, the son of Henry and Esther (Bollinger) Joens, was born on June 2, 1927, in Havelock.
 Charles was drafted into the U.S. Army on Feb.
 16, 1951.
 He was stationed in Germany where he served during the Korean War.
 He was honorably discharged on Feb.
 5, 1953.
 He was very proud of his service.
 On Feb.
 28, 1953, Charles was united in marriage to Catherine Walding in Ozark, Ala.
 The couple moved to Algona where Charles began working for Jack’s OK Tire.
 Due to back troubles, he started working in automotive part sales at Arnold’s Motor Supply and for Joe Bradley.
 He later became the manager at Montgomery Ward, retiring in 1984.